Practice Session - The Opioid Crisis and Public Health Experiences in the District of Columbia in 2020

 This activity is intended for physicians, nurses, pharmacists, and other healthcare professionals.

-- Learners using this module will attain an up-to-date understanding of key statistics and regulations that reflect the DC strategic plan in addressing opioid overprescribing and opioid use disorder.
+- Attain an up-to-date understanding of key statistics and regulations that reflect the DC strategic plan in addressing opioid overprescribing and opioid use disorder.

-- Learners will attain an understanding of the use of Prescription Drug Monitoring Program
+- Attain an understanding of the use of Prescription Drug Monitoring Program

-- Learners will gain practical insights about health informatics infrastructure supporting clinical opioid prescribing practices and patient management
+- Gain practical insights about health informatics infrastructure supporting clinical opioid prescribing practices and patient management

 - 1.50 ACPE PharmacistThe George Washington University School of Medicine and Health Sciences is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.